zhrispineda/Feedback-Assistant-iOS/README.md

 #  Feedback-Assistant-iOS
 A **work-in-progress** SwiftUI recreation of the iOS & iPadOS Feedback Assistant app.

+> [!IMPORTANT]
+> This project is currently focused on iOS & iPadOS 26 beta using Xcode 26 beta.
+Use an older branch to deploy this project on iOS & iPadOS 18/Xcode 16 or earlier.

 ## Information
 - This personal project is a recreation of Apple's Feedback Assistant app for iOS and iPadOS.